GR ST 540. English for Teaching Purposes (3 credits)

 * Starting Fall 2023, ENGL 180 will be called GR ST 540

-International teaching assistants (ITAs) are placed in ENGL 180 based on their results on the Oral English Certification Test (OECT).
-ENGL 180 courses can only be added to students' schedules by completing an add-slip in 1137 Pearson Hall in person and then submitting the add slip to the Enrollment Services Center, Room 10 (campus map).
-Students CANNOT enroll in ENGL 180 via AccessPlus.
+International teaching assistants (ITAs) are placed in GR ST 540 based on their results on the Oral English Certification Test (OECT).
+GR ST 540 courses can only be added to students' schedules by following the instructions below.
+Students CANNOT enroll in GR ST 540 via AccessPlus.

 - Complete this Student Information Form (download here).
 Make sure you indicate the times that are available for you.

 - Email your completed Student Information Form to Lily Compton (email@example.com) and include any additional information, e.g. course schedule, or questions, etc.

 - Wait for confirmation email.

 ITAs who are also required to take Engl 99S based on their English Placement Test result can take GR ST 540 during the first semester followed by Engl 99 during the second semester.
 See https://apling.engl.iastate.edu/english-placement-test/

 GR ST 540B

 Pearson Hall 2158 (In-Person)

 MW 3:20 - 4:40 pm